Working With Kids Who Dominate and Ones Who Do Nothing During Group Projects9 min read

-*Get the Group Contract Template in the EPIC PBL Toolkit at trevormuir.com/resources
+*Get the Group Contract Template in the Collaborative Classroom Toolkit at trevormuir.com/resources

 At the beginning of any collaborative project, before any work takes place, students should fill out a group contract.
 A group contract is a shared document that the group members write together and sign.
 It’s essentially a mutual agreement made by all group members to set the norms for collaboration throughout the project.
 This is a living document that can be referred to and used as a tool whenever necessary to help students hold each other accountable.